 The two actions show Hampstead, Maryland-based Jos.
 A. Bank is stiffening resistance against any acquisition effort by larger competitor Men’s Wearhouse.
-Yesterday’s letter is part of a five-month saga in which the two companies have tried to acquire the other, with each insisting on control of a combined retailer.
+Today’s letter is part of a five-month drama in which the two companies have tried to acquire the other, with each insisting on control of a combined retailer.

 Jos.
 A. Bank has had preliminary talks about buying Eddie Bauer from owner Golden Gate Capital, one of the people said.
-Golden Gate bought Eddie Bauer, which now has more than $1 billion in annual sales, in 2009.
+Golden Gate bought Eddie Bauer in 2009 and has since grown the business, which now has more than $1 billion in annual sales.

 Aaron Palash, a spokesman hired to represent Houston-based Men’s Wearhouse, didn’t immediately return a call seeking comment.
 Tom Davies, a spokesman hired to represent Jos.
 A. Bank, declined to comment on Eddie Bauer or other possible acquisition targets.
 Paul Kranhold, an outside spokesman for Eddie Bauer owner Golden Gate, declined to comment.
 The Wall Street Journal reported the interest in Eddie Bauer on Feb.
 1.

 Jos.
 A. Bank, in an earlier filing, disclosed an interest in pursuing other targets it didn’t identify.
 While talks for Eddie Bauer are the main focus now, one of the other retailers considered was men’s clothier Brooks Brothers Inc., one of the people said.
-Arthur Wayne, a spokesman for Brooks Brothers, declined to comment.
+Arthur Wayne, a spokesman for Brooks Brothers, didn’t immediately respond to an e-mail seeking comment.

 Golden Gate had committed financing to help Jos.
 A. Bank buy Men’s Wearhouse as part of an unsolicited $2.3 billion bid in October.
 Men’s Wearhouse rebuffed that overture; the two sides never entered talks and the two companies have been in conflict since then.